 As noted in Tables 2 and 3, beach wrack will not be removed from the Critical Habitat and will only be removed, with monitoring during summer from areas between G Street and the Wedge.
-As explained on a University of California Santa Barbara website, Beach wrack

-("Wrack") is the term for seaweed, surfgrass, driftwood, and other organic materials produced by coastal ecosystems that wash ashore on the beach.
-In Southern California, giant kelp is an important component of wrack.
-Coastal storm waves tear giant kelp off the rocky seafloor and wash it ashore where it fuels the beach food web.
+As explained on a University of California Santa Barbara website, Beach wrack waves tear giant kelp off the rocky seafloor and wash it ashore where it fuels the beach food web.
 Piles of slippery wrack are delicious buffets and key food resources for many creatures that live on the beach.
 Wrack provides food and shelter for a variety of beach inhabitants.
 Recently, biologists found that about 40% of the invertebrate species living on sandy beaches depend on wrack.
 Common wrack-dependent species include sand-dwelling invertebrates, such as beach hoppers, roly polies, kelp flies, and predatory rove beetles.
 These little creatures are also food for a variety of birds including shorebirds, flycatchers, sparrows and pipits.
-Many shorebirds feast on the abundant invertebrate animals associated with kelp wrack, including snowy plovers, black-bellied plovers, sanderlings, marbled godwits, whimbrels, and willets.10
+Many shorebirds feast on the abundant invertebrate animals associated with kelp wrack, including snowy plovers, black-bellied plovers, sanderlings, marbled godwits, whimbrels, and willets.12